Palmiry massacre

 The Palmiry massacre was a series of mass executions carried out by Nazi German forces, during World War II, near the village of Palmiry in the Kampinos Forest northwest of Warsaw.

 Massacres

 Between December 1939 and July 1941 more than 1700 Poles and Jews - mostly inmates of Warsaw's Pawiak prison - were executed by the SS (Schutzstaffel) and Ordnungspolizei in a forest glade near Palmiry.
-The best documented of these massacres took place on 20–21 June 1940, when 358 members of the Polish political, cultural, and social elite were murdered in a single operation.
+The most well documented of these massacres took place on 20–21 June 1940, when 358 members of the Polish political, cultural, and social elite (Polish intelligentsia) were murdered in a single operation.

-Palmiry is one of the most infamous sites of German crimes in Poland, and "one of the most notorious places of mass executions" in Poland.
+Palmiry is one of the most infamous sites of the Nazi crimes in Poland, and "one of the most notorious places of mass executions" in Poland.
 Along with the Katyn massacre, it has become emblematic of the martyrdom of Polish intelligentsia during World War II.